Changbaishan Mountain is a major tourist attraction in Jilin Province in North-Eastern China

 Wei and I visited the Northern viewpoint in Spring, from which these photos are taken.
 And we encountered mild crowds (many there for only a short time).

-When to visit: It’s luck of the draw whether you see anything.
+The weather at Changbai Mountain is unpredictable and it’s just luck of the draw whether you see anything.

 According to a staff member on the summit, the lake is visible only 100 days of the year!

 He also told Wei that we were lucky to see all seasons in one day.
 Especially since rain brings zero visibility.

 While Winter can mean blue skies and less cloud and more chances of seeing the lake, this also means freezing mountain temperatures.